-Math.
-This is the one school subject that scares us the most.
+Math is the one school subject that scares us the most.
 Half of us have our own math trauma that we still haven’t worked through.
 We remember the tears and the struggle and test-taking anxiety.

 We like the idea of working at our child’s pace, but deep down we’re terrified that this will compound exponentially over time, leaving them so behind that they will lose years of their lives, as well as all of their opportunities for college, career and long-term relationships.
 We think that our children who want to be engineers and mathematicians will never reach their dreams and it will be all our fault.

-The secret about K-12 math is that it doesn’t take all that long to learn.
+The secret about K-6 math is that it doesn’t take all that long to learn.
 The second secret is that there’s a lot of repetition between grade levels.
-Sudbury school (a democratic interest-led school) reported that kids who had no formal math through all of school were able to learn the K-12 math they needed for the SAT in anywhere from 12-30 hours.
+Sudbury school (a democratic interest-led school) reported that kids who had no formal math through all of school were able to learn the K-12 math they needed for the SAT in anywhere from 12-30 intensive study hours.
 I recommend reading about that here.

 Levels of Math